cse19922021/Deep-Learning-Security-Vulnerabilities/README.md

 In order to extract commits, please use this [script](https://github.com/cse19922021/Deep-Learning-Security-Vulnerabilities/blob/main/fetch_commits.py).

-In order to generate Figure 8 which is the mapping of root causes to symptoms, we used [plotly](https://plotly.com/) library.
+In order to generate Figure 8 which is the mapping of root causes to symptoms, we used a Python library called [plotly](https://plotly.com/).
 You can use this script [Link](https://cse19922021.github.io/Deep-Learning-Security-Vulnerabilities/rootcauseSymptom.html) to generate this figure as shown in the paper.

 To generate distributions according to each research question in the paper, we use [this](https://github.com/cse19922021/Deep-Learning-Security-Vulnerabilities/blob/main/generate_figs.R) written in R. You can simply run the script and all related figures will be generated automatically in PDF format.
 Prerequisite of running R scripts is to install [R](https://www.r-project.org/) base according to your platform.
 Also, it is highly recommended to use [R studio](https://www.rstudio.com/) to generate the figures.
 Please make sure: